jstoks/ErionDeluxe/README.md

 - namespace at the top
 - Define functions and Classes globaly or locally
-- Define a handler for boot, `erion.events.client.boot or 'client.boot'`
+- Define a handler for boot, `erion.events.erion.system.boot or 'erion.system.boot'`
 - Define a handler for shutdown, `erion.events.client.shutdown or 'client.shutdown'`

 ### Code Notes